BrandonHillbom/Intelligrain/README.md

 Please note our code is unavaliable as it is private to Ground Truth Ag.

 ## Vlogs
-Visit [Vlog 1](https://youtu.be/Toy1HftnyPE) for more information regarding the project background, business need, and impact.
+Watch [Vlog 1](https://youtu.be/Toy1HftnyPE) for more information regarding the project background, business need, and impact.

-Visit [Vlog2](https://youtu.be/We1OJHhkhQY) for our December update regarding our project.
+Watch [Vlog 2](https://youtu.be/We1OJHhkhQY) for our December update regarding our project.

+Watch [Vlog 3](https://youtu.be/Zb2wRc0I1tQ) for our February update

 ## License